celilaslan/haberlesme_projesi/README.md

 - Support for UAVs on different network interfaces
 - Easier troubleshooting and monitoring

-Note: With ZeroMQ PUB/SUB, subscribers (UIs) may miss messages sent before they connect and set subscriptions.
+Note: With TCP PUB/SUB (ZeroMQ), subscribers (UIs) may miss messages sent before they connect and set subscriptions.
 Starting UIs before UAV sims avoids losing early telemetry.
 This does not apply to UDP, as it is a connectionless protocol.

 ## Notes
 - The project now depends on the Boost C++ libraries for UDP networking.